Kings make 22 3s, Holmes star in 140-110 win over Hornets | WTOP News

 Buddy Hield made eight 3s and had 26 points, and De’Aaron Fox added 21 points and nine assists for the Kings.

+Sacramento shot 50% beyond the arc while topping its previous record of 21 3-pointers.

+“We shot 44 3s tonight but most of them came from us attacking and collapsing the defense,” coach Luke Walton said.
+“That’s what we want.
+We were sharing the ball, making the extra pass.
+It was fun.”

 Gordon Heyward scored 25 points for Charlotte.
-LaMello Ball had 24 points and 13 assists.
+LaMelo Ball had 24 points and 13 assists.

 The Kings led by double digits early in the first quarter and never let up while handing the Hornets their fourth loss in five games.

+“They’re a fast ream, they put a lot of pressure on you and they were knocking down shots,” Hayward said.
+“It seemed like they were getting just about anything they wanted.
+We have to figure it out.”
-Sacramento was up 54-27 midway through the second quarter and led by 19 early in the fourth when Charlotte made its biggest push.

-The Hornets went on a 7-0 run early in the fourth before Kings first-round pick Davion Mitchell and Hield made back-to-back 3-pointers.
+Sacramento was up 54-27 midway through the second quarter and led by 19 early in the fourth when Charlotte made its biggest push — a 7-0 run — before Kings first-round pick Davion Mitchell and Hield made back-to-back 3-pointers.

 Ball, who has been battling a hip contusion, struggled through an uneven night as did Charlotte’s entire team.
 The Hornets forced 18 turnovers, but scored only 18 points off them.